Cocaine Use Disorder

 In the 1960s, illicit cocaine use rebounded, and by the late 1970s, the drug had become popular among middle- and upper-middle-class Americans.
 By the mid-1980s, researchers found widespread evidence of physiological and psychological problems among cocaine users, with increased emergency-room episodes and admissions for treatment.

-Today, cocaine is a Schedule II drug — it has high potential for abuse but can be administered by a doctor for legitimate medical uses, such as a local anesthetic for certain eye, ear, and throat surgeries.
+Today, cocaine is regulated as a Schedule II drug—it has a high potential for abuse but can be administered by a doctor for legitimate medical uses, such as a local anesthetic for certain eye, ear, and throat surgeries.
+The rate of cocaine use is highest among people ages 18 to 25.

 There are two basic forms of cocaine: powdered and freebase.
 The powdered form is a hydrochloride salt that dissolves in water; freebase is a compound that has not been neutralized by an acid to make hydrochloride salt.
 The freebase form of cocaine can be smoked, as in "crack" cocaine, processed from cocaine hydrochloride to a freebase for smoking.

-The duration of cocaine's immediate euphoric effects, which include a state of hyperstimulation, reduced fatigue, and mental clarity, depends on the route of administration.
+Cocaine's immediate euphoric effects include a state of hyperstimulation, reduced fatigue, and mental clarity.
+The duration of the effects depends on the route of administration.
 The faster the cocaine is absorbed, the more intense the high.
-On the other hand, the faster the absorption, the shorter the duration of action.
+However, the faster the absorption, the shorter the duration of action.
 The high from snorting cocaine may last 15 to 30 minutes, while that from smoking may last 5 to 10 minutes.
 Increased use can reduce the period of stimulation.

 Cocaine's effects appear almost immediately after a single dose and disappear within a few minutes or hours.
 Taken in small amounts (up to 100 milligrams), cocaine usually makes the user feel euphoric, energetic, talkative, and mentally alert, especially to the sensations of sight, sound, and touch.
 It can also temporarily decrease the need for food and sleep.
 Some users find that the drug helps them to perform simple physical and intellectual tasks more quickly, while others experience the opposite effect.

 The short-term physiological effects of cocaine include constricted blood vessels, dilated pupils, and increased temperature, heart rate, and blood pressure.
 Large amounts of the stimulant (several hundred milligrams or more) intensify the user's high, but may also lead to bizarre, erratic, or violent behavior.
-These users may experience tremors, vertigo, muscle twitches, paranoia, or, with repeated doses, a toxic reaction closely resembling amphetamine poisoning.
+Those using cocaine in such amounts may experience tremors, vertigo, muscle twitches, paranoia, or, with repeated doses, a toxic reaction closely resembling amphetamine poisoning.
 Some users of cocaine report feelings of restlessness, irritability, and anxiety.
 In rare instances, sudden death can occur on the first use of cocaine or sometime thereafter.
 Cocaine-related deaths are often a result of cardiac arrest or seizures followed by respiratory arrest.

 Long-term effects of cocaine use include addiction, irritability and mood disturbances, restlessness, paranoia, and auditory hallucinations.